Need to talk? Call 1800 882 436.

 Try to stay calm, even though your baby is upset.
 Practice some mindfulness exercises and deep breathing.

 Understand that sometimes you won't know what your baby wants.
-Try not to view their crying as something you need to 'fix', but instead see it as their main means of communication.
+Don’t think of their crying as something you need to 'fix'.
+Instead, see it as how they communicate.

 What are the signs my baby is unwell?